Macbeth-Evans Glass Company: History

-The company was established in 1899 after a merger between the glass companies of Thomas Evans and George A. Macbeth.
-The company was based out of Pittsburgh, Pennsylvania, and operated multiple offices in the region, but the most significant glass works was located in Charleroi, Pennsylvania.
+The company was established in 1899 after a merger between Reddick & Company, operated by Thomas Evans, and Muzzy & Company, operated by George A. Macbeth.

+The Macbeth-Evans Glass Company was based out of Pittsburgh, Pennsylvania, and operated multiple offices in the region, but the most significant glass works was located in Charleroi, Pennsylvania.
 It quickly absorbed the American Chimney Lamp Company to gain control of M. J. Owens's patents on the Owens glass-blowing machine, as well as Hogans-Evans Company, becoming at the time the largest lamp glass manufacturer in the world.

-During World War I, most of the company's production was dedicated to producing glass, particularly reflectors for searchlights, for the army and navy.
-The company was bought by Corning Glass Works in 1936, but it continued to operate as the "Corning Glass Works Macbeth-Evans Division" and then later as the "Macbeth-Evans Division of Corning Glass Works in Charleroi, Pennsylvania."
-The plant was sold to World Kitchen in 1998.
+During World War I, most of the company's production was dedicated to producing glass for the army and navy, particularly reflectors for searchlights.